Amiens Gun: Final resting place

-After the conclusion of hostilities in 1945, the Australian War Memorial made inquiries with a view to having the mountings and bogies returned.
+After the conclusion of hostilities in 1945, the Australian War Memorial (in Campbell, near Canberra) made inquiries with a view to having the mountings and bogies returned.
 The Inspector-General of Munitions in 1948 requested approval for the retention of the mounting, on loan, for an indefinite period, to which the Board acceded.

 In 1954, the Memorial was advised by the Department of Supply and Development that the mounting was no longer required at Port Wakefield and discussions began as to the ultimate fate of the gun barrel, mountings and bogies.
 These extended over some years and involved both the ACT Tourist Bureau and the Returned Servicemen's League.
 At one stage, consideration was given to assembling the complete gun on Mount Pleasant, overlooking the Royal Military College, Duntroon.
 In 1964, the Director of the Memorial advised that the Board of Management had decided to exhibit only the barrel.
 This is on the lawn adjacent to the Memorial building.

 In reaching this decision the Board had taken into consideration the anticipated enormous cost involved in the removal of the component parts of the gun, while there was some doubt, because of its immense size and weight, as to the suitability of the gun as a whole as an exhibit in the grounds of the Australian War Memorial.
 Thus it was that in 1961 the bogies were sold for scrap, while the gun mountings were similarly disposed of two years later.